Skip to content

 SQL Injector

-MyBatis-Plus provides a flexible mechanism for injecting custom SQL methods through the global sqlInjector configuration.
+MyBatis-Plus provides a flexible mechanism for injecting custom SQL methods, achieved through the global sqlInjector configuration.
 By implementing the ISqlInjector interface or extending the AbstractSqlInjector abstract class, you can inject custom generic methods into the MyBatis container.

-The SQL injector allows developers to extend and customize SQL statement generation to meet specific business logic and query requirements.
-Here are some example use cases and functionalities of the SQL injector:
+The SQL Injector allows developers to extend and customize SQL statement generation to accommodate specific business logic and query requirements.
+Here are some example usage scenarios and the capabilities it enables:

-1. Custom Query Methods: When standard CRUD operations cannot meet complex query requirements, custom query methods can be added via the SQL injector.
+1. Custom Query Methods: When standard CRUD operations are insufficient for complex query needs, you can add custom query methods via the SQL Injector.

-2. Complex Data Processing: For scenarios requiring complex data processing, such as multi-table joins, subqueries, or aggregate functions, the SQL injector can help generate the corresponding SQL statements.
+2. Complex Data Processing: For scenarios requiring complex data processing, such as multi-table joins, subqueries, and aggregate functions, the SQL Injector can help generate the corresponding SQL statements.

-3. Performance Optimization: Custom SQL statements can be used to optimize performance for specific query scenarios.
+3. Performance Optimization: Custom SQL statements allow for performance optimization tailored to specific query scenarios.

-4. Data Permission Control: When SQL statements need to be dynamically generated based on user permissions, the SQL injector can help implement data permission control.
+4. Data Permission Control: When SQL statements need to be dynamically generated based on user permissions, the SQL Injector can be used to implement data permission control.

-5. Legacy System Migration: When migrating legacy systems to MyBatis-Plus, preserving the original SQL statement structure may be necessary, and the SQL injector can facilitate this transition.
+5. Legacy System Migration: When migrating legacy systems to MyBatis-Plus, you may need to preserve the original SQL statement structure.
+The SQL Injector can facilitate this transition.

-1. Inject Custom SQL Methods: By implementing the ISqlInjector interface, custom SQL methods can be injected into the MyBatis container, including any complex SQL queries.
+1. Inject Custom SQL Methods: By implementing the ISqlInjector interface, you can inject custom SQL methods into the MyBatis container.
+These methods can represent any complex SQL query.

-2. Extend BaseMapper: Additional query methods can be added to BaseMapper via the SQL injector, and these methods will be automatically recognized and used by MyBatis-Plus.
+2. Extend BaseMapper: You can add additional query methods by extending BaseMapper through the SQL Injector.
+These methods will be automatically recognized and used by MyBatis-Plus.

-3. Flexible SQL Generation: The SQL injector provides a flexible SQL generation mechanism to produce various SQL statements, including but not limited to SELECT, INSERT, UPDATE, and DELETE.
+3. Flexible SQL Generation: The SQL Injector provides a flexible SQL generation mechanism, allowing the creation of various SQL statements (SELECT, INSERT, UPDATE, DELETE, etc.) based on business requirements.

-4. Integrate Third-Party Database Features: For scenarios requiring specific database features like stored procedures or triggers, the SQL injector can generate SQL statements to invoke these functionalities.
+4. Integrate Third-Party Database Features: If you need to use specific database features like stored procedures or triggers, the SQL Injector can help generate SQL statements that invoke these features.

-5. Dynamic SQL Support: In cases where SQL statements need to be dynamically generated based on runtime conditions, the SQL injector supports this dynamic SQL generation.
+5. Dynamic SQL Support: In scenarios where SQL statements need to be dynamically generated based on runtime conditions, the SQL Injector supports this dynamic SQL generation.

-Through the SQL injector, MyBatis-Plus offers a powerful extension point, enabling developers to flexibly customize and optimize SQL statements according to project-specific needs, thereby improving application performance and adaptability.
+Through the SQL Injector, MyBatis-Plus provides a powerful extension point, enabling developers to flexibly customize and optimize SQL statements according to project-specific needs, thereby improving application performance and adaptability.

 Injector Configuration